Characterizing resources for multiparameter estimation of SU(2) and SU(1,1) unitaries: Multiparameter estimation

-\ee Furthermore, once again the covariance matrix of $K_x, K_y$ and $K_z$ is diagonal.
-Thus, this state allows in principle for Heisenberg scaling for the full \textit{SU}(1,1) estimation, with an optimal measurement that once again can be constructed starting from the projector into the probe state, supplemented by projectors in the orthogonal subspace as detailed in \cite{pezzeetalPRL2017multi}.
+Furthermore, once again the covariance matrix of $K_x, K_y$ and $K_z$ is diagonal, and its diagonal entries scale as $O\left(\bar{n}^2\right)$ for all three parameters.
+Thus, \cref{eq:suffcondsatMCRbound} is met and this state allows in principle for Heisenberg scaling for the full $SU(1,1)$ estimation.
 Clearly, other classes of states can be considered in the fluctuating-$n$ scenario.
-See \cref{app:indefN} for further details and examples.
-However, here we focus on states of this form which are analogous to those in \cref{eq:probeXYZ}, which we analyzed for the \textit{SU}(2) estimations.
+See \cref{sec:indefN} for further details and examples.
+However, as we mentioned here we focus on states of this form which are analogous to those in \cref{eq:probeXYZ}, which we analyzed for the $SU(2)$ estimations.
+It is also worth noting once more that they are eigenstates of $J_z$ (and $J_z^2$) with eigenvalue $m=0$, but not of $N$.